11 Top SaaS Knowledge Base Tools & Platforms in 2025

 Zendesk features a help center option that you can use to help customers help themselves with easy authoring, fast updating, team collaboration, and website widgets.

-Key Features
+Key Features:

 Pricing

-Zendesk pricing starts from $49 per agent/month billed annually (single help center), Suite Growth – $79 per agent/month billed annually (multiple help centers, and Suite Professional – $99 per agent/month billed annually (multiple help centers)
+Zendesk pricing starts from $49 per agent/month billed annually (single help center), Suite Growth – $79 per agent/month billed annually (multiple help centers and Suite Professional – $99 per agent/month billed annually (multiple help centers)

 HelpDocs is another powerful knowledge base tool that is designed specifically for businesses.
 It offers a simple interface that makes it easy for non-technical staff members to create and manage knowledge base articles.

-The platform helps to build, host, and monitor your Knowledge Base in one piece of software so you can focus on the customers who need your help most.
+The platform helps to build, host and monitor your Knowledge Base in one piece of software so you can focus on the customers who need your help most.

-Key Features
+Key Features:

 Pricing

 Helpdocs offers a pricing model starting from $39 per month/user.
-It offers free trial version to the users.
+It offers a free trial version to the users.

 Reamaze’s focus expands beyond just self-help docs – it combines messaging features with customer support workflows as well in its platform offering true multi-channel presence for companies seeking efficient ways with handling customer inquiries across different channels such as email or social media direct messages.

-The platform offer automation features enabling businesses 24/7 operation and helps visitors submitting tickets, greet by automated responses based on company branding & context-dependent avatars, add visual interest making customer inquiry management a breeze.
+The platform offers automation features enabling businesses 24/7 operation and helps visitors submitting tickets, greet by automated responses based on company branding & context-dependent avatars, add visual interest making customer inquiry management a breeze.

-Key Features
+Key Features:

 Pricing

-Re:amaze offers two plan structures: User-based: offers 3 user-based plans: Basic, Pro, and Plus.
+Re:amaze offers two plant structures: User-based: offers 3 user-based plans: Basic, Pro, and Plus.
 Volume-based: offers 3 plans: Starter, Volume Pro, and Volume Plus.
 Billing is based on how many staff users you have in your Re:amaze account.

 Developed by Atlassian, Confluence is one of the leading enterprise wiki solutions on the market today.
 It is built specifically for businesses with multi-tier teams often working in remote locations.